Atlanta 18-Wheeler Accident Lawyer: What to Do After a Crash

 Here’s the warning: this data can be deleted.
 Black box data is often overwritten within days or weeks of the crash.
 ELD data can be altered, maintenance records can be lost, and the truck itself can be repaired or sold, destroying physical evidence.

-An experienced Atlanta 18-wheeler accident lawyer sends a spoliation letter immediately, sometimes within hours of being hired, demanding that the trucking company preserve all evidence under penalty of law.
+An experienced Atlanta injury lawyer sends a spoliation letter immediately, sometimes within hours of being hired, demanding that the trucking company preserve all evidence under penalty of law.
 Once that letter is sent, destroying evidence becomes a separate legal violation.

 If you try to handle your case alone, the evidence that could prove negligence may vanish before you even know it existed.